Karstadt: History

 On 14 May 1881 Rudolph Karstadt opened his first store in Wismar under the name "Tuch-, Manufactur- und Confectionsgeschäft Karstadt".
-Karstadt's strategy of offering fixed low prices in place of the still normal haggling was successful from the start as a result of which he had soon opened branches in 24 towns across Northern Germany.
-The second Karstadt store opened in Lübeck in 1884.
-The first customers included Thomas Mann and his brother Heinrich.
+Karstadt's strategy of offering fixed low prices in place of the traditional practice of haggling was successful from the start.
+The second Karstadt store opened in Lübeck in 1884, where the first customers included Thomas Mann and his brother Heinrich.
 Further branches opened in Neumünster (1888), Braunschweig (1890), Kiel (1893), Mölln (1895), Eutin (1896) and Preetz (1897).
+As a result of the poplar practice of no-haggling low prices, Karlstadt had soon opened branches in 24 towns across northern Germany.

-In 1900 Rudolph Karstadt took over 13 stores from his highly indebted brother Ernst Karstadt in Anklam, Dömitz, Friedland, Greifswald, Güstrow, Hamburg (Röhrendamm), Ludwigslust, Neubrandenburg, Schwerin, Stavenhagen, Wandsbek (Lübecker Straße) and Waren (Müritz).
+In 1900, Rudolph Karstadt took over 13 stores from his highly indebted brother Ernst Karstadt in Anklam, Dömitz, Friedland, Greifswald, Güstrow, Hamburg (Röhrendamm), Ludwigslust, Neubrandenburg, Schwerin, Stavenhagen, Wandsbek (Lübecker Straße) and Waren (Müritz).
 Further branches opened in Bremen (1902), Hamburg-Eimsbüttel (1903), Altona (1903), Hanover (1906) and Wilhelmshaven (1908).
-An early highpoint was the opening in 1912 of the branch in Hamburg's Mönckebergstraße which, with a sales area of around 10,000 m², was the first such department store in a major German city.
+An early highpoint was the opening in 1912 of the branch in Hamburg's Mönckebergstraße which, with a sales area of around 10,000 m², was the first Karlstadt department store in a major German city.
 Karstadt also moved increasingly into the in-house production of clothing, opening a large material store in Berlin in 1911 and a clothing factory in the following year.
 In addition to this, a factory for the production of men's clothing was opened in Stettin in 1919.

 In 1920 Karstadt took over the company Althoff from Theodor Althoff of Dülmen and transformed the entire group into a limited company.
 This meant that the Karstadt Group was now also represented by the Althoff stores in Dülmen (opened 1885), Rheine (1889), Borghorst (1889), Bottrop (1893), Bocholt (1893), Recklinghausen (1893), Essen (1894), Münster (1896), Duisburg (1899), Gladbeck (1901), Lippstadt (1901), Coesfeld (1902), Remscheid (1901), Dortmund (1904) and Leipzig (1914).
 It was only much later however (1963) that the Althoff stores were given the Karstadt name.
 The branch network had now expanded to 44 and this number grew further to 89 by 1931.
 After the First World War, Karstadt expanded rapidly and in July 1926 it established the EPA-Einheitspreis-Aktiengesellschaft with which it created a network of low price department stores.
 By 1932 there were 52 EPA stores.
 In addition to this, Karstadt acquired further production facilities in order to reduce further its dependency upon suppliers.
 These facilities included weaving mills, furnishers, printers and abattoirs.